Tall Ship Sailing Adventure; Falmouth to Spain

 Below decks, Blue Clipper has a large comfy saloon perfect for sharing sea-faring tales, hearty home-cooked meals or even a game of cards!
 Rest up after a day of adventure in your spacious private en-suite cabin.
 With twin bunks, sailing with Blue Clipper is certainly one of comfort and is the perfect choice for couples or solo travellers.

-As with all Blue Clipper’s sailing holidays, your ticket price includes breakfast, lunch, dinner, snacks, soft drinks and a glass of wine with your evening meal.
+As with all Blue Clipper’s sailing holidays, your ticket price includes breakfast, lunch, dinner, snacks, hot/soft drinks.
 There are six ensuite twin cabins with all bedding and towels provided per guest.

 Are all meals included?

 Yes, all meals on board are included in the price.
 (Breakfast, Lunch, Dinner and hot drinks)

 Yes, please let us know when making your booking.

 Tips are not mandatory but are welcomed by the crew!

 What language is spoken onboard?